 top of page

-To help you better understand the procedures involved in the placement and the prosthetic correction involved with Dental Implants; here are the steps explained in different phases.
+We understand Dental Implants can be scary so to help you better understand the procedures involved in the placement and the prosthetic correction involved we've broken it down into its different phases.

 Phase I: Treatment Planning Phase